Hessian in the spinfoam models with cosmological constant: Stationary phase

 We are interested in studying the asymptotic regime of a scalar product of two states, where $k\rightarrow \infty$.

 The standard method is the stationary point analysis.
 We denote

 \begin{enumerate} \item A real stationary point $\vec{q}_\ast$ is defined by conditions that

-We will denote the set of such points by $\Stat(S_{tot})\subset \R^N$. \item Hessian at the stationary point $\vec{q}$ is the matrix of second derivatives
+We will denote the set of such points by $\Stat(S_{tot})\subset \R^N$. \item Hessian at the stationary point $\vec{q}_\ast$ is the matrix of second derivatives

-The important condition for the stationary phase approximation is that ${\bf H}_{\vec{q}}$ is non-degenerate ($\det {\bf H}_{\vec{q}}\not=0$).
-If this condition is satisfied, the set of stationary points is discrete. \end{enumerate} One can show by the integration by parts technique that, if $A^\pm$ are in the symbol class $S^m_{\rho,\delta}$ (with $k$ treated as momentum, see \cite{Grigis_Sjoestrand_1994} for the definition) and they are functions of compact support in variables $\vec{q}$, then the stationary phase approximation gives the correct asymptotic expansion.
+The important condition for the stationary phase approximation is that ${\bf H}_{\vec{q}_\ast}$ is non-degenerate ($\det {\bf H}_{\vec{q}_\ast}\not=0$).
+If this condition is satisfied, the set of stationary points is discrete. \end{enumerate} One can show by the integration by parts technique that, if $A^\pm$ are in the symbol class $S^m_{\rho,\delta}$ (with $k$ treated as momentum)\footnote{ Let $X\subset \R^N$ be an open set, $0< \rho\leq 1, 0\leq \delta< 1, m\in\R, M\in\N\backslash\{0\}$.
+The symbol class $S^m_{\rho,\delta}(X,\R^M)$ of order $m$ and of type $(\rho,\delta)$ is the space of all $A\in C^\infty (X\times \R^M)$ such that for any compact $K\subset X$ and for all $\alpha\in\N^N,\beta\in \N^M$, there is a constant $C_{\alpha,\beta}$ such that \be \left|\partial_x^\alpha \partial_{\xi}^\beta A(x, \xi)\right| \leq C_{\alpha \beta}(1+|\xi|)^{m-\rho|\beta|+\delta|\alpha|}\,. \nn\ee It guarantees sufficient decay of derivatives in $x$ (controlled by $\delta$) to justify the stationary phase approximation using integration by parts.
+See \cite{Grigis_Sjoestrand_1994} for more details.
+Here, $M=1$ and $\xi=k$.} and they are functions of compact support in variables $\vec{q}$, then the stationary phase approximation gives the correct asymptotic expansion.
 However, in the situations considered in this paper, the assumption of compact support needs to be relaxed; thus, the applicability of the stationary phase method is an open question.
 We only mention that the absolute convergence of the integrals is not sufficient.
+The second generalization that we will need is to consider actions that admit singularities.
+We will assume that $S_\pm$ are smooth and only defined on open subsets $X_\pm\subset \R^N$.
+The total action $S_{tot}$ is then defined on $X_+\cap X_-$ and $\Stat(S_{tot})\subset X_+\cap X_-$.

-We would like to express the stationary point set in terms of intersections of some sets associated to $S_+$ and $S_-$.
-In the case where actions are real, the corresponding submanifolds are Lagrangian submanifolds in the phase space $T^\ast \R^N$ with symplectic form $\Omega$,
+We would like to express the stationary point set in terms of intersections of some subsets of the phase space associated to $S_+$ and $S_-$.
+In the case where actions are real, the corresponding submanifolds are Lagrangian submanifolds of the phase space $T^\ast \R^N$ with symplectic form $\Omega$,

 The situation is more complicated if the action is complex.
 The proper concept of positive Lagrangians was introduced in \cite{Mellin-Sjostrand-75}.
 It captures the whole asymptotic expansion, but for us, what is important will be only a fraction of the information encoded in these objects.
 This piece of information is given by the real Lagrangian part.